aayushmishramechatronics/GSoC_Archive_RoboticsOrgs/Open Robotics/ROS2/Structured_Parameter_Support_for_ROS2/readme.md

-Prerequisites: Basic Knowledge of the `rclcpp`. `No need for specialized hardware`.
+- Prerequisites: Basic Knowledge of the `rclcpp`. `No need for specialized hardware`.
-Programming Skills: Familiarity with C++, YAML, Python and CMake.
+- Programming Skills: Familiarity with C++, YAML, Python and CMake.
-Difficulty Level: Medium
+- Difficulty Level: Medium
-Potential Mentors: Janosch Machowinski
-Expected Size: 175 hours
+- Expected Size: 175 hours
-Expected Outcome: Ability to Use Structured Parameters in `rclcpp`
+- Expected Outcome: Ability to Use Structured Parameters in `rclcpp`

 Detailed Description:
 - Currently the ROS2 Parameter Interface only Supports ‘basic’ Datatypes, or Arrays of Basic Datatypes.